A Complete Guide to the IR35 Legislation

 To gain a better understanding of whether a contractor/client relationship falls inside or outside of IR35 several status tests can be carried out.
 Remember that just because a contractor fails a couple of the status tests, this doesn’t necessarily mean that they will be deemed inside IR35 as each status test holds a different weight.

-These rules can seem a little ambiguous at best and it’s advised that a limited company accountant is consulted if you’re in any doubt.
+These rules can seem a little ambiguous at best and it’s advised that an expert is consulted if you’re in any doubt.

 This checklist is meant as a very loose guide, as each new working arrangement between a contractor and a client will be complicated and multi-faceted.
 There are far more points that HMRC take into consideration, but the list below gives an idea of some of the key areas of compliance to consider to ensure a contractor/client agreement falls outside of IR35.